How did men and women dressed in the beginning of the 1900s and how did the World War affect the style? Dive into the early 1900s fashion with us.

 The Ruth boots, a classic Edwardian style everyday boot with lace up and a low practical heel.

-Men’s Fashion in the 1910s: Slim Suits and Military-Inspired Footwear
+Men’s Fashion in the 1900s

 Men’s Edwardian shoes matched the sleek silhouette of the time.
 Shoes and boots were made of leather, with simple yet elegant details, and often featured pointed toes.
 They were fastened with laces or buttons and had snug-fitting shafts.
+Heavy leather boots in black or brown were common for working class people.

 William is our Edwardian inspired menswear shoe, with the classic pointed toe and fastened with lace.